clintonyeb/softnetadev/README.md

 java -jar target/softnetadev.jar
 ```

-> You can then access petclinic here: [localhost:8080](http://localhost:8080) to view application
+> You can then access softneta here: [localhost:8080](http://localhost:8080) to view application

 1. Running as a Packaged Application